flancia-coop/doc.anagora.org/social-coop-tech-group.md

             - running a poll in the thread for the character limit would be the next step
         - is it technically feasible? (yes)
         - can be removed/simplified once Mastodon supports the backend setting
+        - do we want to support patching for arbitrary features?
+            - maybe, but moving to [[glitch soc]] or [[hometown]] is overkill and has downsides

 - Accessibility day recap
     - https://stefanbohacek.com/blog/fediverse-world-sight-day-global-accessibility-awareness-day/ is the known proposal